whistlegraph/aesthetic-computer/README.txt

   - [x] Check how the auth works / token passing works from VSCode.
   - [x] Add support for developing `sotce-net` inside of the VS Code extension.
     - [x] In both development and production.

+*** discords ***
+  - [-] Shut down the whistlegraph Discord.
+  + Done
+  - [x] Shut down the AC Discord.

+*** more ***
+  - [] suppress top-level function warnings in vscode
+  - [] switching from ac local to ac production while the user is logged in should somehow remain compatible or log the user out
+  - [] fix vscode.dev extension support
+  - [] why wouldn't the 'login' button have worked on that windows machine?
+  - [] draw an alternative dom based hud at smaller resolutions, or decouple the hud / label rendering from the piece's actual resolution (this would have to be done for the chat as well) (and should probably wait until there is a new renderer)

+*** electron app ***
+  - [🟠] Make an aesthetic computer electron app that's capable of opening new windows and builds for all platforms, especially linux and macos.

 *** devcontainer stuff ***
   - [] Somehow automate the environment variable download / just ask for